Things you need to know about our yoga teacher training

 I'm not sure if I want to be a yoga teacher - will this training be for me?

 Many people undertake a YTT to deepen their own yoga practice and really understand the holistic yoga lifestyle.
 Often during the course they realise that their love of yoga is also about sharing the practice and helping others to experience the calm and serenity that yoga brings to their lives.
 The act of giving yourself the time and space over a period of weeks to practice asana, pranayama and meditation, eat well, sleep well and be part of a spiritual community is a massive investment in your own personal development.
 You will definitely experience a lot of personal growth, no matter what profession or career you are in, and as a bonus will have a yoga teaching qualification if you want to use it.
-If you want a less intensive and more retreat-style experience, have a look at our retreat stays.
+If you want a less intensive and more retreat-style experience, have a look at our YTT immersion retreat option.

 Will my accreditation be internationally recognised?